Careers Blog Home > Lab/Life Parallels: Connecting a Childhood Dream, Career Journey & Cancer Triumph

 Tristen, Assay Development Senior Scientist

-The journey that led me to my career in genomic cancer research unraveled like a winding road, marked by unexpected connections between my professional and personal life.
+The journey that led me to my career in genomic cancer research is marked by unexpected connections between my professional and personal life.
 It began with my childhood fascination with forensic science, sparked by Patricia Cornwell’s crime fiction novels.
 The first connection, a full-circle moment: Cornwell herself came to tour the office of my very first job in science.
 I’m grateful for the opportunity to contribute to the field I have dreamt about since I was a kid, for the ways it has shaped my life in return and for the impact we make in cancer care at Foundation Medicine.

 Early on, I was inspired by Cornwell’s main character to become a medical examiner, but college and graduate school broadened my interests within forensic science instead.
 In 2005, after earning my master’s degree, my first job was as a forensic DNA analyst at the Chief Medical Examiner’s Office in New York City.
 I performed DNA testing for the purpose of body identification, forensic paternity and kinship analysis of remains from the devastating attacks on 9/11.
 This job also led me to meet my husband, who volunteered to sift through the rubble of the World Trade Center, and I volunteered to work on data review for identification of the remains that were found — responsibilities that we approached with a deep sense of honor and dedication.
 These experiences are important chapters in our careers that we will never forget.
 Our shared experience of contributing to such meaningful and moving work created a common interest in DNA analysis which led us on parallel career paths.
 My husband and I decided to move to Boston together to pursue them.
 In our new city, I transitioned into research with an interest in learning more about standard operating procedures and how to best improve them.
 Surprisingly similar to lab operations, the strict regulations and methodologies of my work at the medical examiner's office prepared me well for my future in genomic research.